One Thing Remains: Commercial performance

-One Thing Remains reached #43 on the Canadian Albums Chart.
+One Thing Remains reached number 12 on the Canadian Albums Chart.

 Critical reception

 Dennis Fallon of the Centre Daily Times praised the band's sound for mixing rock and pop sounds while also being "heavy".
-The Provinces Tom Harrison wrote that while the album appears to be acting as "damage control" for the band's second album which "didn't have the hits of the first one", with this album the band "forges boldly ahead as if nothing is wrong" and "sounds heavier and in control."
+The Provinces Tom Harrison wrote that while the album appears to be acting as "damage control" for the band's second album which "didn't have the hits of the first one", with this album the band "forges boldly ahead as if nothing is wrong" and "sounds heavier and in control".

 Track listing

 All songs written and composed by Default, except where noted.